-We believe our cash and cash equivalents of \$37 million, future cash generated from operations and available future borrowings are sufficient to fund operations, planned capital expenditures, future contractual obligations, share repurchases, anticipated dividends and other needs in the foreseeable future.
-Included in our cash and cash equivalents of \$37 million as of March 31, 2015 was \$24 million of cash held in foreign locations.
+We believe our cash and cash equivalents of \$48 million, future cash generated from operations and available future borrowings are sufficient to fund operations, planned capital expenditures, future contractual obligations, share repurchases, anticipated dividends and other needs in the foreseeable future.
+Included in our cash and cash equivalents of \$48 million as of June 30, 2015 was \$24.1 million of cash held in foreign locations.
 Our cash held in foreign locations is used for investing and operating activities in those locations, and we currently do not have the need or intent to repatriate those funds to the United States.
-If we were to repatriate this cash, we would be required to accrue and pay taxes in the United States for the amounts that were repatriated.
+If we were to repatriate foreign earnings, we would be required to accrue and pay taxes in the United States, less foreign tax credits, for the amounts that were repatriated.

-(2) In November 2014, we replaced our \$650 million Domestic Revolving Credit Facility and our \$200 million Short Term Facility with a \$950 million Domestic Credit Facility, which consists of a \$650 million revolving credit facility and a \$300 million term loan and matures in November 2019.
-Quarterly principal repayments of \$7.5 million are required for the term loan beginning on June 30, 2015.
-The available future borrowings on our domestic credit facility were reduced by the outstanding borrowings and \$27.2 million in outstanding standby letters of credit.
-We also had \$26.4 million in outstanding standby letters of credit outside of the Domestic Credit Facility as of March 31, 2015.
+(2) The available future borrowings on our domestic credit facility were reduced by the outstanding borrowings and \$24.7 million in outstanding standby letters of credit.
+We also had \$26.4 million in outstanding standby letters of credit outside of the domestic credit facility as of June 30, 2015.

-Our expected capital expenditures for 2015 are \$85 million.
-We also continue to increase shareholder value through dividend payments and our share repurchase programs, with the completion of our \$450 accelerated share repurchase program in 2015 and a target of between \$55 million and \$60 million of dividend payments in 2015.
+Our expected capital expenditures for 2015 are \$80 million.
+We also continue to increase shareholder value through dividend payments and our share repurchase programs, with the completion of our \$450 million accelerated share repurchase program in 2015 and a target of between \$55 million and \$60 million of dividend payments in 2015.